-Air France-KLM: Macron wants clarification from Dutch state
+Tensions grow between France and Netherlands over airlines

-PARIS (AP) — French President Emmanuel Macron says the Dutch government must clarify why it bought more than 12 percent of shares in the holding company for the Air France-KLM airline alliance.
+PARIS (AP) — French President Emmanuel Macron on Wednesday asked the Dutch government to clarify why it bought more than 12 percent of shares in the holding company for the Air France-KLM alliance without first advising Paris.

+French Economy Minister Bruno Le Maire called the move “incomprehensible” and said his Dutch counterpart would come to Paris in coming days to clarify the situation.

+France’s strong response to the Dutch purchase a day after it was announced underscores the tensions surrounding the alliance between the two airlines.

-Speaking at a news conference in Paris, Macron said the French government hadn’t been informed ahead of time of the Dutch move.
-He said the alliance’s interests must be “preserved.”
+Speaking at a news conference in Paris, Macron said the French government hadn’t been informed ahead of time of the Dutch move, and stressed the alliance’s interests must be “preserved.”

-French national carrier Air France and the Netherlands’ KLM reached a deal last week on tightening ties after fears of a power struggle alarmed the Dutch government, airline employees and shareholders.

 Most Read Business Stories